 If you want to paint your bike frame, for best results you need to choose the most appropriate type of paint.
-You need a primer, followed by a main coat paint, and finally a top coat to protect the paint.
+You need a primer, followed by a main coat of paint, and finally, a top coat to protect the paint.

 Some of the best paints to use as the main coat for your bike frame include the following:

 - Aerosol paint: This paint goes onto the frame smoothly.
 It can be rust-resistant, which is a bonus.

 - Carbon paint: This type of paint is meant for frames that are made out of carbon, stainless steel, titanium, or aluminum.
 However, note that these paints are suitable for touching up areas of your bike frame without repainting the entire frame.